MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/overview.md

 ## Licensing requirements

 - Power Apps license

-- Power BI license, if you'll be using the Power BI dashboard that's available as part of this solution Premium or Pro license
+- Power BI Premium or Pro license, if you'll be using the Power BI dashboard that's available as part of this solution
-- Common Data Service to store the data within your environment.

 Contact your local Microsoft account representative for questions related to licensing as per your requirements.